ULHPC/ulhpc-docs/docs/filesystems/isilon.md

 <!--intro-start-->

-OneFS, A global _low_-performance [Dell/EMC Isilon](https://www.dellemc.com/en-us/collaterals/unauth/data-sheets/products/storage/h10717-isilon-onefs-ds.pdf) solution is used to host project data, and serve for backup and archival purposes.
+OneFS, is a _low_-performance [Dell/EMC Isilon](https://www.dellemc.com/en-us/collaterals/unauth/data-sheets/products/storage/h10717-isilon-onefs-ds.pdf) that exports a network file system used to host project data, and for archival purposes.
 You will find them mounted under `/mnt/isilon/projects`.

+The file system in Isilon is redundant and regularly snapshot and backed up, including off site backups.
+Please move all your data to the Isilon directories as soon as your computations finish.

+You have to ask for a directory in the Isilon file system mounted in `/mnt/isilon/projects`.
+However, all users can access a personal directory in Isilon through the [ATLAS SMB system](https://hpc-docs.uni.lu/data/transfer/#transfers-between-long-term-storage-and-the-hpc-facilities).

 <!--intro-end-->